Apollon77/daikin-controller-cloud/README.md

 * Provide PRs for actual changes and enhancements to code or documentation!

 ## Todos
-* Moar documentation, especially for proxy use for endusers and development
+* Mooooaaar documentation, especially for proxy use for endusers and development
 * Add Tests
 * Implement internal update of values when a new value is set?
 Or reload data after a set action automatically?
 * Implement interval data update in library or only from outside?